Estate Planning Guide and Checklist for 2024

 We spoke with Tim Hurban, Esq., an estate planning attorney licensed in Georgia and Michigan with more than 12 years of experience, about how often and when you should update your estate planning documents.
 He advised “updating your will and other estate planning documents . . . based on individual circumstances and life events.”
 Specifically, Hurban told us you should review and update these documents in situations such as changes in:

 Typically you should revisit your estate plans every three to five years—even without major life changes.
 If you create your documents using an online will maker service, many services offer free, unlimited changes for at least the first 30 days after purchase.
 With services that offer a membership, you’ll generally be able to make unlimited updates to your estate documents, so long as you pay the monthly or annual subscription.
-The Reviews Team chose U.S. LegalWills as the “Best for Lifetime Unlimited Updates” in our roundup of the best online will makers of 2023 because of their unique lifetime updates deal, which costs a flat fee of $129.95.
-For other online will services, the cost to make unlimited updates ranges from $19 to more than $300 per year.
+The Reviews Team chose Trust & Will as the “Editor’s Pick” in our roundup of the best online will makers of 2024 because of their helpful guidance and ongoing updates, a service that costs $199.99.

 You can supplement the benefits of estate planning by using other tools to plan for your future.
 NCOA’s Age Well Planner gives personalized guidance on financial, health, and other decisions.